Larnelle Harris

 Larnelle Steward Harris (born July 6, 1947) is an American gospel singer and songwriter.
-During his 40-plus years of ministry, Harris has recorded 18 albums, won five Grammy Awards and 11 Dove Awards, and has had several number one songs on the inspirational music charts.
+During his 40-plus years of ministry, Harris has recorded 22 albums, won five Grammy Awards and 11 Dove Awards, and has had several number one songs on the inspirational music charts.

 Early life

 A native of Danville, Kentucky, Harris started playing the drums at the age of nine.
 His first formal vocal training came when he attended college at Western Kentucky University, from which he graduated in 1969.
 Harris then became a part of the popular gospel touring group The Spurrlows (beginning as drummer).
 He received notability for his solo work and as member of the Gaither Vocal Band from 1984 through 1987.

 Music

 Perhaps Harris' best-known songs are his duets with Sandi Patty, "More than Wonderful" (1983) and "I've Just Seen Jesus" (1985).
 Others of his well received and popular songs are his self-penned "I Miss My Time With You" (1986) and "In It After All", written by Constant Change, a.k.a.
 Dawn Thomas, on his album I Can Begin Again (1989), on Benson Records.
 The song was a No. 1 radio hit.

 Harris' song, "Mighty Spirit" was featured in a 1993 television campaign for the Points of Light Foundation, headed by President George H. W. Bush.
 He performed the song for Bush and his wife Barbara at the White House.
 His recording of "All Along the Way", co-written by Greg Nelson and Dan Schafer, reached the No. 1 spot on the CCM Inspirational chart, and stayed for five weeks.
+Made the #6 spot of Top inspirational Songs of 1998.
 His 1995 album, Unbelievable Love, received the 1996 Dove Award as Inspirational Album of The Year.

 Harris has received an honorary doctorate of music from Campbellsville University in central Kentucky.
 He was inducted into the Western Kentucky University Hall of Distinguished Alumni in 1993.